Renal artery stenosis (RAS) is typically due to atherosclerotic disease or fibromuscular dysplasia.

 Presence of renal artery narrowing does not necessarily indicate clinical consequences.
 Renal artery stenosis, renovascular hypertension, and ischaemic nephropathy are various manifestations of this process.

 Definitive diagnosis is with imaging.

-Renal artery stenosis (RAS) is a narrowing of the renal artery lumen.
+RAS is a narrowing of the renal artery lumen.
 It is considered angiographically significant if more than a 50% reduction in vessel diameter is present.
 Ischaemic nephropathy is a chronic reduction in glomerular filtration rate that occurs from a narrowing in the renal artery.
 Renovascular hypertension is hypertension mediated by high levels of renin and angiotensin II, produced by an underperfused kidney supplied by a stenosed renal artery.